 Record your expenses

 The first step in saving money is to know how much you are spending.
 For one month, keep a record of everything you spend.
 That means every coffee, every newspaper and every break-time snack you purchase for the entire month.
-Once you have your data, organize these numbers by category – petrol, groceries, mortgage, etc. – and get the total amount for each.
+Once you have your data, organise these numbers by category – petrol, groceries, mortgage, etc. – and get the total amount for each.
 Draw up a budget.

 Now that you have a good idea of what you spend in a month, you can build a budget to plan your spending, limit over-spending and make sure that you put money away for a rainy day.

 Note on buying cars:

-Buying a car is a big expense.
-We have been duped to spend our hard earned cash on new expensive cars for way too long.
-In South Africa between 5000-7000 cars are repossessed every single month because of non-payment.
+Buying a car is a significant expense.
+We have been duped into spending our hard-earned cash on new expensive cars for way too long.
+In South Africa, between 5000-7000, cars are repossessed every single month because of non-payment.
 If you are trying to use a car as a status symbol to let the world know you are successful, you will probably never be rich.

 You should never spend more than 10% of your salary on a car.
-Make sure you can afford the petrol, maintenance and insurance of the model before you buy a car.
+Ensure you can afford the petrol, maintenance and insurance of the model before you buy a car.
 According to the AA, between 65 and 70% of the estimated 12-million vehicles on South African roads are uninsured, and this percentage is growing annually.
-Choose a second hand car if you don’t have money to buy a new car with cash.
+Choose a second-hand car if you don’t have money to buy a new car with cash.
 If you cannot afford a car, make use of public transport.

 Note on buying a house: